 You’ll most often see these numbers expressed as 25/50/25, UM/UIM, when viewing coverage amounts in policy details.

-These coverage minimums are among the higher amounts when comparing to other states’ minimums.
+These coverage minimums are among the highest compared to other states’ minimums.
 Still, West Virginian drivers could find themselves in a bind if they carry only the most basic coverage.
-Imagine an accident with a moderately outfitted, mid-size SUV — a car that averages around $33,000 in today’s value.
 Even basic models of new cars include sensitive electronics, sensors, and high-tech materials, which can cause the cost of damages to skyrocket.
 If those costs exceed the current value of the vehicle, you could be on the hook for thousands of dollars in damages.
 This is why we highly recommend coverages at least twice these minimum amounts, so you and your family can rest easy knowing you’re well protected.

 West Virginia Auto Insurance: Looking up, Trending down

 West Virginia used to have some of the highest uninsured driver rates in the nation.
 But by incorporating a digital insurance verification system, it became much harder for people to cheat the mandatory insurance requirement.
-There is also very recent legislative push that would eliminate some taxpayer funded services like the West Virginia Courtesy Patrol that are made redundant by the common policy addition of roadside assistance, or standalone companies like AAA.
+There was also a recent legislative push that sought to eliminate certain taxpayer funded services like the West Virginia Courtesy Patrol that were made redundant by the common policy addition of roadside assistance and companies like AAA.
 All of these things have combined to slowly lower West Virginia down the list of most expensive states to insurer your vehicle.
-As laws and motorists continue their positive trend towards more complete coverage and better safety protocols, West Virginia can expect to continue to see their costs related to auto insurance go down.
+As laws and motorists continue their positive trend towards more complete coverage and better safety protocols, West Virginians can expect to see their costs related to auto insurance continue to go down.